 Phone: +34 91 554 58 58 - Ext.: 258

 Katherine grew up in Ohio and has spent the past few years living in Spain.
 She has a B.A. in Spanish and International Studies from Ohio State University and a M.A. in Spanish from SLU-Madrid.
 While completing her undergraduate degree, she studied abroad in Bolivia and Spain.
-In her role at SLU-Madrid, she coordinates visiting groups and the Administrative Support Scholarship.
+In her role at SLU-Madrid, she coordinates visiting groups.

 B.A. in Spanish and International Studies, Ohio State University

 Q & A with Katherine

 - What advice would you offer students during their search for a place to study abroad?

 Choose a place that you are interested in or passionate about.
 That way you will be excited to see the sights, learn the language, meet locals and explore the culture.

 - What do you enjoy most about your work as an admissions counselor at Saint Louis University?

 I enjoy helping students get prepared for a wonderful experience studying abroad Madrid.
 Once they are on campus, it's great to meet them in person and give them the support they need in order to adapt to life in Madrid.
 As someone who studied abroad in college, I like to encourage all students to travel abroad in order to diversify and enrich their global perspective.